noetl/noetl/documentation/docs/reference/architecture_design.md

 You want to be able to say:

-* “This step iterates over `workload.endpoints`.”
+* "This step iterates over `workload.endpoints`."

-* “On each item, run this tool and maybe collect/sink results.”
+* "On each item, run this tool and maybe collect/sink results."

-* “When the loop is done, transition to another step.”
+* "When the loop is done, transition to another step."

-That’s again step-level behavior.
+That's again step-level behavior.

 So: